JazzMaster/MasterMyVMs/README.md

 Making a bootable CD is not hard to do on Unices with the "right scripts".
 You need mkisofs to do "its magic".

-        This said booting from or working with "raw" floppy disk images seems to be a PITA This presents problems that dont exist with real hardware.
+        This said booting from or working with "raw" floppy disk images seems to be a PITA under QEMU (This presents problems that dont exist with real hardware.)

 I suggest in this case- using a "floppy usb drive" and a "real floppy disk".

 NT hasnt been tested because its server/workstaion archetecture.
 Some report success.
+Novell could possibly be tested- but it ws always DEMOWARE-now defunct and unsupported.
+(SuSE took over the project)

 ---